Skip to content

 Limitations

-• Performance on complex tasks is limited (38% OSWorld, 58% WebArena benchmarks for original CUA model)
+• Performance on complex tasks is low (38% OSWorld, 58% WebArena for the original CUA model)

 • Experimental technology - expect changes and occasional failures

-• Not suitable for tasks requiring nuanced decision-making
+• Not suitable for tasks requiring judgment calls

 Mcp Server > Using Tallyfy MCP server with ChatGPT

-ChatGPT Enterprise Team and Education users can connect to Tallyfy through MCP servers to manage workflows using natural language with full read/write capabilities through Developer Mode though the text-based interface has significant limitations for visual workflows form interactions real-time collaboration and bulk operations making it best suited for complex searches analysis automation planning and template optimization while still requiring Tallyfy’s native visual interface for process tracking collaboration and interactive form completion.
+ChatGPT Enterprise Team and Education users can connect to Tallyfy’s MCP server using OAuth 2.1 with PKCE to manage workflows through natural language with full read/write capabilities via Developer Mode though the text-based interface has limitations for visual workflows form interactions and real-time collaboration making it best suited for complex searches analysis automation planning and template optimization.

 Computer Ai Agents > AI agent vendors